 I went to China in 1972 in between my undergraduate and post-graduate medical studies, just a few months after Nixon’s visit.
 China had been completely closed to foreigners during the Cultural Revolution.
-I remember vividly seeing a woman lying on the operating table, entire abdomen open, having half her stomach resected, conscious, with three needles in her left ear.
+I remember vividly seeing a woman lying on the operating table, entire abdomen open, having half her stomach resected, conscious, with three needles in her left ear [for anesthesia].
 And I thought, “Oh, well they didn’t teach us about that in Cambridge.
 That doesn’t happen.”
 But clearly it was happening.
 So that’s what first got me interested in unorthodox forms of medicine.

 So, for a while I studied Chinese.
 I seriously intended to take up Traditional Chinese Medicine, but it is a huge cultural leap.

 Then I became ill myself while still a medical student.
 I went to see various distinguished physicians who made a precise diagnosis and said, “Tough, nothing can be done.”
 And an American friend suggested homeopathy.
 The first thing [after taking the remedy], I had a terrible aggravation.
 It made me realize at least it did something.
 And then it helped, and that sort of started the ball rolling.

 Well, it was a bit of an accident.
 I found a research opening in the rheumatology department at Bartholomew’s Hospital of London with an open-minded professor of rheumatology and clinical pharmacology.
 And we conducted one of the very first good quality studies of homeopathy published in a first line medical journal–published in BMJ [British Medical Journal] in 1989.

 It clearly needed to be done in homeopathy.
 I just felt there was a desperate need for it.
 So I did it.